krlkonstantine/Char_Edit/README.md

 Requirements:

 Develop a Single Page Application (SPA) allowing users to edit their character in an abstract RPG game.
-The result should be submitted as a link to a GitHub repository.
-You can share the link in response to this message on hh.ru or send it to @esperantess on Telegram.

 MVP: